-Tips when sending to Yahoo!
-Mail ends up as spam
+Tips for when your Yahoo!
+Mail emails end up in spam

 table of contents